-- (1) Any applicant whose 9% LIHTC application is unsuccessful in the current funding round shall be entitled to one, and only one, additional resubmission in a subsequent funding round, provided that the application does not contain, in the sole discretion of the Authority's staff, any material change.
-The completed resubmitted application must satisfy the Application Criteria established in the current QAP and the policy objectives and administrative requirements of the Authority.
-Each applicant shall submit a second application fee. - (2) 9% LIHTC allocations in any calendar year will be limited to the State housing credit ceiling for the calendar year, as determined in accordance with Section 42(h)(3)(C) of the Code; except that with the approval of the Authority's Board of Directors, the Authority may commit to reserve all or a portion of subsequent year's estimated population component of the total State housing credit ceiling, as described in Section 42(h)(3)(C) of the Code.
+- (a) Application resubmissions: Any applicant whose 9% LIHTC application is unsuccessful in the current funding round shall be entitled to an additional resubmission in a subsequent funding round.
+The completed resubmitted application must satisfy the Application Criteria established in the current QAP and the policy objectives and Administrative Requirements of the Authority.
+Each applicant shall submit a second application fee.
+If a resubmitted application is not successful, any subsequent application contemplated must include material improvements.
+CHFA will determine if material improvements are included, in its sole discretion. - (b) Forward allocations: 9% LIHTC allocations in any calendar year will be limited to the State housing credit ceiling for the calendar year, as determined in accordance with Section 42(h)(3)(C) of the Code; however, with the approval of the Authority's Board of Directors, the Authority may commit to reserve all or a portion of subsequent year's estimated population component of the total State housing credit ceiling, as described in Section 42(h)(3)(C) of the Code.

 A-8.
-Issuing the Tax Credit Reservation
+Tax Credit Reservation